Revenue from Contracts with Customers

 Disaggregation of Revenue

-The following table provides information about disaggregated revenue by line of business, reportable segments, and geographical region for the three months ended March 31, 2020 and 2019.
+The following tables provide information about disaggregated revenue by line of business, reportable segments, and geographical region for the three and nine months ended September 30, 2020 and 2019.

-For the three months ended March 31, 2020 and 2019, approximately 91% and 89%, respectively, of revenue is recognized over time, and the remainder is for products and services transferred at a point in time.
+For the three months ended September 30, 2020 and 2019, approximately 95% and 93%, respectively, of revenue is recognized over time, and the remainder is for products and services transferred at a point in time.
+For the nine months ended September 30, 2020 and 2019, approximately 94% and 91%, respectively, of revenue is recognized over time, and the remainder is for products and services transferred at a point in time.

 The following table provides information about receivables, contract assets and contract liabilities from contracts with customers: